<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 Data sources used to remediate and reconcile account balances include sub-ledgers for HR and fixed assets, bank statements and accounts receivable and payable schedules.
 For both internal and external sources, every balance must match its corresponding account in the GL.
 Inter-company transactions, currency exchange rates and various non-cash activities only generate more complexities in an already complicated, time-consuming process.

-A well-planned account reconciliation process includes an audit trail, workflow automation and supporting information to ensure that all accounts balance out.
+A well-planned process can be made easy with account reconciliation software, this would include an audit trail, workflow automation and supporting information to ensure that all accounts balance out.
 But at the same time, the process is transparent and clearly justified for everyone involved.

 What Are the Objectives of Account Reconciliation?